Münster rebellion: Aftermath

 Cages of the leaders of the Münster Rebellion at the steeple of St. Lambert's Church.

 The Münster Rebellion was a turning point for the Anabaptist movement.
 It never again had the opportunity of assuming political importance, as both Catholic and Lutheran civil powers adopted stringent measures to counter this.
 It is difficult to trace the subsequent history of the group as a religious body, through changes in the names used and beliefs held.

 The Batenburgers under Jan van Batenburg preserved the violent millennialist stream of Anabaptism seen at Münster.
 They were polygamous and believed force was justified against anyone not in their sect.
 Their movement went underground after the suppression of the Münster Rebellion, with members posing as Catholics or Lutherans as necessary.
 Some nonresistant Anabaptists found leaders in Menno Simons and the brothers Obbe and Dirk Philips, Dutch Anabaptist leaders who repudiated the distinctive doctrines of the Münster Anabaptists.
 This group eventually became known as the Mennonites after Simons.
-They rejected any use of violence and preached a faith based on compassion and love of enemy.
+They rejected any use of violence and preached a faith based on compassion and loving one's enemies.

 In August 1536, the leaders of Anabaptist groups influenced by Melchior Hoffman met in Bocholt in an attempt to maintain unity.
 The meeting included followers of Batenburg, survivors of Münster, David Joris and his sympathisers, and the nonresistant Anabaptists.
 At this meeting, the major areas of dispute between the sects were polygamous marriage and the use of force against non-believers.
 Joris proposed compromise by declaring the time had not yet come to fight against the authorities, and that it would be unwise to kill any non-Anabaptists.
 The gathered Anabaptists agreed to the compromise of no more force, but the meeting did not prevent the fragmentation of Anabaptism.